 When people hear the words dental implant surgery, they often think they will need a bone graft – and become anxious about it.
 A bone graft is not inevitable for everyone who has dental implant surgery.
 Bone grafting is only required in instances where a patient doesn’t have enough jaw bone to support an implant.

 This usually happens if a tooth has been missing for a very long time, or if you have a degenerative disease.
-If you need a bone graft, your dentist will discuss it with you.
+If you think you might need a bone graft, you can discuss this during a free consultation with your dentist.

 Sometimes a bone graft is a procedure by itself (as when there is a lot of jaw bone missing), at other times a mini bone graft can be performed just before the implant is placed.

-It’s Impossible To Quote Dental Implant Surgery Without A Consultation
+It’s Impossible To Quote Dental Implants Procedure Without A Consultation

 Unlike products and commodities, dental implant surgery is very patient-specific, and procedures are always different.
 What happens, how long it takes and the associated costs all depend on the particulars of the person being treated.
 Sure, you might be able to find some averages, but it’s dangerous to budget on averages unless you have been evaluated by your dentist first.